hvitis/translate-anything-with-python/README.md

 ## Instruction

 The following code generates 2 docx files of text scanned from photos.
+It may also generate translation from .docx file using Google Cloud API (It's free for the first 3 months).
+If you want to translate more documents or in a specific way, try using Google Document Translation API - it will be quicker.

+On initializing you choose whether you want to translate a folder with pictures or a single document file.

-Photos have to be located within a folder placed next to this script.
+If you select the photos, then they need to be located within a folder placed next to translate module (folder).
 The flow of work is:

 - OCR scanning all photos with [pytesseract][8]
 - Using pure [requests][7] to translate via Google API (__not__ using _google-cloud-translate_)